 - Visit some of the world’s most progressive sustainability initiatives in Copenhagen, such as offshore windmill parks, district heating plants, and urban gardens

-- Travel with your classmates and DIS faculty on course-integrated study tours to Danish and Northern European destinations with cutting-edge sustainability strategies
+- Travel with your classmates and DIS faculty on course-integrated Study Tours to Danish and European destinations with cutting-edge sustainability strategies

 I’ve learned about renewable energy before, but there was still a lot left to the imagination.
 We got up close and personal with renewable energy projects, including a wind farm and district heating plants that use solar energy and biomass.”